lixiliu/CMPLXSYS-530/Assignment_4_Model_Proposal.md

 &nbsp;
 ### Justification
 ****
-_Agent-based modeling is useful for exploring the nexus between smart/connected lighting and occupants’ preference/comfort in that it can reveal how well smart sensors manipulate room conditions to meet occupants' comfort level according to their control.
+_Agent-based modeling is useful for exploring the nexus between smart/connected lighting and occupants’ preference/comfort in that it provides model customizability and can reveal how well smart sensors manipulate room conditions to meet occupants' comfort level according to their control.
 Understanding these governing interactions between occupants, sensors, and the built environment can maximize the value of smart sensor implementation in buildings to reduce energy use and cost while enhancing ergomonic comfort._

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest